retikulum/Projects/README.md

 You can listen music on youtube.
-I recomend you to use Youtube list player Opening speed is depend on internet connection/speed.
+I recomend you to use Youtube list player.
+Opening speed is depend on internet connection/speed.